ucb-rit/savio-training-intro-fall-2022/intro.md

 # Import the package
 import ipyparallel as ipp

-# get number of cores (for one node)
+# Get number of cores (for one node)
 cpu_count = int(os.getenv('SLURM_CPUS_ON_NODE'))

-# create a remote cluster
+# Create a remote cluster (It only takes one line!)
 rc = ipp.Cluster(n=cpu_count).start_and_connect_sync()
-rc.wait_for_engines(n=cpu_count)
 ```

-First create a direct view, which lets you run tasks symmetrically across engines
+Then create a direct view, which lets you run tasks symmetrically across engines

 ```
 dview = rc[:]